ssilverman/QNEthernet/README.md

 ## A survey of how connections (aka `EthernetClient`) work

-Hopefully this disambiguates some details about what each function does:
+Hopefully this section disambiguates some details about what each function does:
 1. `connected()`: Returns whether connected OR data is still available (or both).
 2. `operator bool()`: Returns whether connected (at least in _QNEthernet_).